 At age seventeen, I celebrated my first byline for a recipe published in Sunset magazine.
 Later writing credits would include Boulder Magazine, Centennial South Metro Denver Business, South Metro Denver Business, the Daily Camera, Nexus, Esprit Entrepreneur, the Longmont Times Call, and Natural Solutions (formerly Alternative Medicine), among others.

-I became an elementary school teacher after college (University of Denver) and later earned a master’s degree in the curriculum and instruction of gifted and talented students.
+I became an elementary school teacher after attending the University of Denver and later earned a master’s degree in the curriculum and instruction of gifted and talented students.
 For nine years I served as managing editor of the University Press of Colorado.